Homemade Chocolate Marshmallows Without Eggs

-This recipe for homemade Chocolate Marshmallows will make you never want to buy store bought marshmallows again!
-This recipe for organic marshmallows uses simple ingredients, making these an indulgence that is totally worth it!
+This recipe for Homemade Chocolate Marshmallows Without Eggs will make you never want to buy store bought marshmallows again!
+This homemade marshmallow recipe uses simple organic ingredients, making these an indulgence that is totally worth it!

-If you love making homemade marshmallows as much as I do, be sure to check out some of my other homemade marshmallow recipes like my Cherry Marshmallows, Pumpkin Spice Marshmallows, or my Honey Vanilla Marshmallows.
+If you are a marshmallow fan, be sure to check out some of my other homemade marshmallow recipes like Homemade Cherry Marshmallows, Pumpkin Spice Marshmallows Without Corn Syrup, or Homemade Marshmallows Without Eggs.

 Why You'll Love This Recipe

-Homemade: I love making homemade marshmallows because they are so much better than store bought!
-With homemade marshmallows you can avoid artificial flavors and colors as well as other harmful ingredients.
+- Homemade: I love making homemade marshmallows because they are so much better than store bought!
+With homemade marshmallows you can avoid artificial flavors and colors as well as other unnecessary ingredients.

-Organic Ingredients: This recipe for organic marshmallows is made with completely organic ingredients!
-I list all my favorite options below so you can easily find organic ingredients to make this recipe.
+- Organic Ingredients: This recipe for homemade marshmallows is made with completely organic ingredients!

-Better Than Store Bought: While traditional Jet Puffed Marshmallows have artificial flavors and colors, this recipe is made with organic ingredients and nothing suspect.
+- Better Than Store Bought: While traditional store-bought marshmallows have artificial flavors and food coloring, this recipe is made with organic ingredients and nothing suspect.
 You can even replace the corn syrup with honey, if you prefer.
-These organic marshmallows are so much better than store bought!
+These organic marshmallows are so much better than store bought and will make you feel like a kid again.
+And, if you've ever felt un-American because you were never a fan of mallows, these can change your mind!

 Ingredients